Chaitra-Bhat383/100-Days-of-Machine-Learning/README.md

 ## Day-33 [13/11/2021] K-means clustering mini project:
 * Using Python (Pandas, NumPy) to gather and assess the data and scikit-learn to train a K-Means model to detect if a banknote is genuine or forged.
 * [Reference](https://towardsdatascience.com/k-means-clustering-project-banknote-authentication-289cfe773873) for the project.

+## Day-34 [14/11/2021] Momentum Optimiser:
+* Watched DeepLearningAl(https://www.youtube.com/watch?v=k8fTYJPd3_I) video on Gradient Descent with momemtum.
+* Learnt the function of each parameter (especially the role of β in both (β) and (1 - β)) that is extremely useful in gradient descent.
+* Read[https://medium.com/@vinodhb95/momentum-optimizer-6023aa445e18] this article on momemtum optimiser.